Group gradings on triangularizable algebras: Idempotents and their immediate properties

 If $f$ is an idempotent in a triangularizable algebra $\Ralg$, then of course the corner subalgebra $f\Ralg f$ is still a triangularizable algebra with respect to the same well-ordered basis as $\Ralg$.
-The next proposition shows that this is so in a stronger sense.
+The next proposition makes this observation more precise.